-The Board of Directors held seven meetings during 2020.
-During 2020, the Board was comprised of Messrs.
-Ashford, Chandler, Miller II, and Roberts and Ms. Walton and Ms. Whitmire.
-All directors serving on the Board during 2020 attended all of the meetings of the Board of Directors and the respective committees of which they were members.
+The Board of Directors held five meetings during 2021.
+During 2021, the Board was comprised of Messrs.
+Ashford, Chandler, Miller, Miller II, and Roberts and Ms. Walton and Ms. Whitmire.
+All directors serving on the Board during 2021 attended all of the meetings of the Board of Directors and the respective committees of which they were members.
 The non-management directors meet in executive sessions as a part of the meetings of the Audit Committee.
 The presiding director at those sessions is selected by the non-management directors on a meeting-by-meeting basis.
 The Company does not require its directors to attend its annual meeting of shareholders.
-In 2020, six of the Company's directors serving on the Board during 2020 participated in the annual meeting by telephone and one director attended in person.
+However, all directors participated in the 2021 annual meeting, five by telephone and two in person.